TapWater/TapWater-Docs/System Requirements Specification.md

 #### 4.3.1	Description and Priority

 The system will allow for both manual, unassisted drink entry as well as remind the users that it is time for them to consume another drink of a certain size in order to meet their self-defined goal.
 This goal is user defined and the user will specify how often (or how many times per 24 hour period) they would like to be reminded to drink.
-The priority of this feature is medium-high.
+The priority of this feature is medium.

 #### 4.3.2	Stimulus/Response Sequences